salauddinkhan1986/salauddin_portfolio/index.md

 **Quantifiable Result:** We could predict the people having heart failure.
 - used  logistic regression model.
-- Accuracy of logistic regression is 81%
+- The</a href="https://github.com/salauddinkhan1986/Heart-desease-prediction">**Accuracy**  of logistic regression is 81%.
 - Encoded categorical variables to numeric using Sklearn due to the presence of many string columns.
 - Fit a multiple classification alogirthm.
 - Selected best model base on train and test performance.